teroyks/knowledge/misc/podcasts.md

 [Welcome to Night Vale](http://www.welcometonightvale.com) – a community radio show from the small town of Night Vale.
 The host Cecil keenly observes as the citizens of Night Vale go about their daily lives which include the Sheriff’s secret police, a faceless old woman who secretly lives in your house, and a dog park.
 Except that people aren’t allowed in the dog park.
 Dogs aren’t allowed in the dog park.
 Who told you about the dog park anyway?
 And what happened to the five-headed dragon?

+## Other

+[Väliaika](https://podcasts.apple.com/fi/podcast/väliaika/id1515607970) (in Finnish) – the podcast of the Turku City Theater.
+The guests discuss different aspects of the theater world: participants include writers, directors, dramaturgs, and other theater people; the topics are usually related to the creating of plays.

 ## Tools

 - [Listen Notes](https://www.listennotes.com) – a podcast search engine where you can (for example) look for episodes that feature a specific person